-This may seem like common sense, but considering the vast array of drugs people consume in their pursuit of a deep night of sleep—everything from Ambien to Benadryl to dirty martinis—my clinical strategy for assessing a patient’s sleep problem may sound absolutely radical.
+This may seem like common sense… but considering the vast array of drugs people consume in their pursuit of a deep night of sleep—everything from Ambien to Benadryl to dirty martinis—my clinical strategy for assessing a patient’s sleep problem may sound absolutely radical.

-What’s your diet like?
+1. What’s your diet like?

-Are you getting some exercise in the day?
+2. Are you getting some exercise in the day?

-How stressful is your life and how do you attempt to deal with that stress?
+3. How stressful is your life and how do you attempt to deal with that stress?

 I’d also ask if you have an alarm clock in your bedroom.
 If you tell me that you have one, and it’s one of those bright LED jobs with pulsating alert lights… then I might personally watch over you as you order black-out curtains and swear to me that you will hand deliver all of your alarm clocks to electronics recycling at Staples.

 The point here is that the quality of your sleep—which is vitally important to physical and emotional being, longevity, and cognition—is largely a function of how well you’re dialing in these key lifestyle factors.